Prebiotics vs. Probiotics

 We use a special strain that has been researched and found to be missing in children with food allergies.
 Our VP of Innovation, Jessica Grelle, spoke with Dr. Jack Gilbert on this research and learned that including it improves a child's gut health and Lactobacillus rhamnosus GG-supplemented formula expands butyrate-producing bacterial strains in food allergic infants.

-We also include stains of Bifidobacteria that live in your intestines and can help with conditions such as IBS, diarrhea, constipation, and can help prevent the common cold and flu.
+We also include strains of Bifidobacteria that live in your intestines and can help with conditions such as IBS, diarrhea, constipation, and can help prevent the common cold and flu.